All Episodes

 Excess exercise hurts the heart and can cause dangerous long-term harm.

-Say scientists, extreme exercise, marathons may permanently damage the heart and trigger rhythm abnormalities, warn researchers.
+Say scientists, extreme exercise, marathons, may permanently damage the heart and trigger rhythm abnormalities, warn researchers.

-They say the safe upper limit for heart health is a maximum, a maximum of an hour a day.
+They say the safe upper limit for heart health is a maximum, a maximum of an hour a day, after which there is little benefit to the individual.

-You can get that hour a day in about eight minutes of sex.
+And you can get that hour a day in about eight minutes of sex.

 A review of research evidenced by U.S. physicians say that intensive training schedules and extreme endurance competitions can cause long-term harm to people's hearts.